ajkhoury/CpuInfo/README.md

 # License

+This project is licensed under the Apache 2.0 license.

-Licenses pertaining to this project can be found under the LICENSES sub-folder.
+Additional licenses pertaining to this project can be found under the LICENSES sub-folder.